Rate Limiting in FastAPI: Essential Protection for ML API Endpoints

 1docker ps

-You should see redis-server
+You should see redis-server in the output.

 Optionally, test the Redis instance by connecting to it: